 - Ignore : Just skip the line

-- Append to previous: The information will be added to the previous event (e.g. from previous line).
+- Append to previous sample: The information will be added to the previous event (e.g. from previous line).

-- Select the attribute names.
-You can select a predefined name or enter a new one.
+- Select the member names.
+You can select a predefined member or enter a custom one.